 Learning and Emergence

 The biggest challenge when developing a new product is to deal with uncertainty and lack of knowledge.
 We may not know, for instance, if there is enough demand for the product, or how users will interact with the product.
 The Product Canvas is designed as a learning tool: to sketch our initial ideas, to get enough stories ready for implementation, and to adapt and refine the content based on the insights gained.
 The following picture illustrates this cycle.

 Consequently, you should expect that your canvas changes as you learn more about the users and customers, and how to best address their needs.
 It’s common to deal with bigger changes involving clearing out and refilling one or more canvas sections including the section on personas.
-These changes indicate that the initial product strategy was inappropriate and had to be adapted.
-Such a change is also called pivot.

 As the picture above suggests, I use the Business Model Canvas to capture the market and value proposition at a high-level, and I state the details for a specific product on the Product Canvas.

 I like to work with a physical Product Canvas placed on the office wall, as this has three main benefits: First, it ensures that the relevant information is visible to the product owner and the team.
 Second, working with simple, yet effective tools such as paper cards and paper sheets facilitates effective collaboration.
 Third, having to work with limited wall space creates focus and prevents capturing everything that might be relevant.
 To create your own paper-based canvas, download and print out my free Product Canvas template.